superbobry/blog/drafts/pyspark-tensorflow.md

 Category: programming
 Tags: spark, tensorflow, python, rant

-**tl;dr** PySpark namedtuple serialization patch can break your TensorFlow code if you are using TensorFlowOnSpark.

-This blog post continues the exploration of the edge cases of the namedtuple serialization patch in PySpark.
-If you are lost or just want to catch up on the context, have a look at
-["PySpark silently breaks your namedtuples"][pyspark-namedtuple].
+This blog post continues the exploration of the edge cases of the namedtuple patch in PySpark.
+If you are lost or just want to catch up on the context, have a look at ["PySpark silently breaks your namedtuples"][pyspark-namedtuple].

+**tl;dr** PySpark patches `collections.namedtuple` to make namedtuples picklable.
+However, the current implementation does not work well in the presence of inheritance, and could break third-party code in arbitrary ways, for example, TensorFlow when used via TensorFlowOnSpark.

 Introduction
 ------------

-[TensorFlowOnSpark][tf-on-spark] is a Python library which allows to distribute the training and inference of TensorFlow models using Spark.
+[TensorFlowOnSpark][tf-on-spark] is a Python library for distributing the training and inference of TensorFlow models using Spark.
 If you are familiar with the way distributed TensorFlow works, you might be surprised: "Why use Spark at all?".
-The answer is out of scope of this blogpost, so if you are truly wondering the project [`README`][why-tf-on-spark] has a list of (controversial) reasons for bridging the two.
+The answer is out of scope of this blogpost, so if you are truly wondering the project [`README`][why-tf-on-spark] list some of the reasons for bridging the two.

-In the following, we will look at how TensorFlow is affected by the namedtuple serialization patch, and what we can do about it.
+In the following, we will look at how TensorFlow is affected by the Pyspark namedtuple patch, and what we can do about it.

 How does TensorFlowOnSpark work?
 Roughly, to launch a distributed training,